-Stakeholder/Community Summary of Key Points Discussed Representatives of the rate payers and local community near the Orford Bird Sanctuary Orford Bird Sanctuary Desire for protection of birds but the process and limited engagement was not good Loss of amenity due to fencing.
+Stakeholder/Community Summary of Key Points Discussed Otakenotaen Community Julilliary of Ney Forits Discussed Representatives of the rate payers and local Orford Bird Sanctuary community near the Orford Bird Sanctuary Desire for protection of birds but the process and limited engagement was not good Loss of amenity due to fencing.
 Unsafe access to a small, sheltered beach.
 Confusing signage, especially that attached to fencing.
 Drainage and water damming at Carpark 56-58 Tasman Highway and 54 Tasman Highway and problems at north end of lagoon at the stormwater drain.
 Algal mat over northern end of lagoon and impact on strandline/intertidal zone.
 Management of the IBA, which, it seems, has become unsuitable for fairy tern breeding habitat.
 (Not used in 2020/21 and not so far for 21/22 season.
 Two sites chosen 18/19 and 19/20 seasons were successful with up to 35 breeding pairs.)
 Rapid invasion of marram grass (not native) and boobialla a native pioneer species along with other weeds.
 These plants make the area that is not subject to inundation unsuitable for nesting for fairy terns and can cause collapse on hooded plover nests.
 The carrying capacity of the sand spit area for resident shorebirds.
 Environment Protection and Biodiversity Act (EPBC Act 1999): Significant populations and how they are protected by the ACT. i) Significant populations, fairy terns; ii)vulnerable listed species , hooded plovers; Australian grayling and water rats.
 Access with gates in fit-for-purpose fencing that effectively protects the vulnerable/protected species but allows safe access to humans where not impacting on Vulnerable breeding species.
-Rapid invasion of marram grass (not native) and boobialla a native pioneer species along with other weeds.
-These plants make the area that is not subject to inundation unsuitable for nesting plover nests.The carrying capacity of the sand spit area for resident shorebirds.
-(EPBC Act 1999): Significant populations and how they are protected by the ACT. i) Significant populations, fairy terns; ii)vulnerable listed water rats.
-Access with gates in fit-for-purpose fencing that effectively protects the vulnerable/protected The 2002 DA Permit 02013; requirement to keep the backwater flushed.
+The 2002 DA Permit 02013; requirement to keep the backwater flushed.
 Problems arising loss of foraging, little use by fairy terns for diving due to limited clarity/blue water/ Saunders Jetty is unusable as a jetty.
 Shifting sand movements over time and the history of river flows History of events and assurances regarding the dredging of the backwater from agencies